-The main facade of the building is at or near the frontage line and a small percentage is set back, creating a small court space.
+Description The main facade of the building is at or near

+the frontage line and a small percentage is set back, creating a small court space.
 The space may could be used as an entry court or shared garden space for apartment buildings, or as an additional shopping or restaurant seating area.

-Width & Depth: 12 ft. min.
-Ratio, height to width: 2:1 max.
+Size Width & Depth: 12-foot minimum

+Ratio, height to width: 2:1 maximum

-The proportions and orientation of these spaces should be carefully considered for solar orientation and user comfort.
+Design The proportions and orientation Standards of these spaces should be careful of these spaces should be carefully considered for solar orientation and user comfort.